kranoner/govee_control/README.md

  - the MAC address of your device
  - the model id of your device

+* The script uses the Govee API to interact with your devices.
+You need to obtain an API key from the Govee website and insert it into the script using the `-a` flag.
 Instruction to get an API key are available from the govee website: https://developer.govee.com/reference/apply-you-govee-api-key

-Once your API key received, you can get your device(s) mac address and model by running the script as follows:

-`python3 control_lamp.py -a <your api key>`
+* If you don't know your device MAC address, you can use the script `python3 control_lamp.py -a <your api key>` to retrieve a list of all your devices and their associated MAC addresses.

 ## Quick how to

-To control you device run the script as in the examples:
+* The `-m` flag is used to specify the model number of your device.
+* The `-t` flag is used to trigger an action on your device: you can set it to `on` or `off` to turn your device on/off, or use `brightness`, `color`, and `kelvin` flags to adjust the brightness, color, and kelvin values of your device.
+* The `-b`, `-c`, and `-k` flags are used to set the brightness, color, and kelvin values of your device respectively.

+Some examples:

 >Turn on your device:
 >